Effects of equation of state on hydrodynamic expansion, spectra, flow harmonics and two-pion interferometry: Equation of State and Hydrodynamical model

 \section{Equation of State and Hydrodynamical model}

-Many different EoSs compatible with results of lattice QCD simulations have been investigated in the literature.
-Huovinen ~\cite{eos-pasi-01} proposed an EoS connecting a lattice QCD EoS to another one for a hadronic resonance gas (HRG) model, and requiring continuity of the entropy density and its derivatives in the transition region, where no data is available.
-In a later work, Huovinen and Petreczky~\cite{eos-pasi-02} improved the parameterization of Ref.~\cite{eos-pasi-01} by focusing on the trace anomaly, $\Theta \equiv {T^\mu}_\mu = e - 3P $: the EoS adopts the lattice EoS at high temperature and connects it smoothly to an EoS of a HRG model at low temperature by requiring that the trace anomaly as well as its first and second derivatives to be continuous.
-Since then the EoS has been adopted in many studies.
+Many different EoS's compatible with results of lattice QCD simulations have been investigated in the literature.
+Huovinen~\cite{eos-pasi-01} proposed an EoS connecting a lattice QCD EoS to another one for a hadronic resonance gas (HRG) model, requiring continuity of the entropy density and its derivatives in the transition region.
+In a later work, Huovinen and Petreczky~\cite{eos-pasi-02} improved the parameterization of Ref.~\cite{eos-pasi-01} by focusing on the trace anomaly, $\Theta \equiv {T^\mu}_\mu = e - 3P $.
+In this case, the lattice EoS at high temperature is adopted and is connected smoothly to an EoS of an HRG model at low temperature by requiring that the trace anomaly, as well as its first and second derivatives, are continuous.
 In Refs.~\cite{eos-latt-01,eos-latt-08}, an EoS was proposed also based on the lattice data and a HRG model.
-In this EoS, the sound velocity was interpolated in the transition region and by means of thermodynamical relations, the sound velocity is constrained to match the lattice QCD entropy density by an integral in temperature.
-A few other EoSs were proposed in a similar fashion~\cite{eos-latt-02,eos-latt-03,eos-latt-07}, using a lattice EoS at high temperatures and connecting it to a phenomenological hadronic EoS using different prescriptions.
-In some of those, there are issues of thermodynamic consistency.
+In this EoS, the sound velocity is interpolated in the transition region and is constrained by means of thermodynamical relations to match the lattice QCD entropy density through an integral in temperature.
+A few other EoS's were proposed along similar lines~\cite{eos-latt-02,eos-latt-03,eos-latt-07}, using the lattice EoS at high temperatures and connecting it to a phenomenological hadronic EoS using different prescriptions.
+In some of those approaches, however, there are issues of thermodynamic consistency.

-On the other hand, instead of interpolating lattice QCD data, some works focused on EoSs with a critial end point in the phase diagram.
-In Ref.~\cite{sph-eos-1}, for instance, a phenomenological critical point is introduced via an EoS from the MIT bag model for the QGP phase, connected to an EoS of a HRG model for the hadronic phase.
-Another attempt was implemented in Ref.~\cite{PNJL-01}, where an SU(3) Polyakov-Nambu-Jona-Lasinio (PNJL) model was used for the high temperature phase.
+On the other hand, instead of interpolating lattice QCD data, some works focused on EoS's with a critical end point in the phase diagram.
+In Ref.~\cite{sph-eos-1}, for instance, a phenomenological critical point is introduced via an EoS from the MIT bag model for the QGP phase, connected to an HRG EoS for the hadronic phase.
+Another attempt was implemented in Ref.~\cite{PNJL-01}, where an SU(3) Polyakov-Nambu-Jona-Lasinio (PNJL) model was used for the high-temperature phase.
 A critical end point is naturally obtained by using the Polyakov loop as the order parameter of the deconfinement transition.